mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 As we may notice, we introduced a new type of stream, the `KGroupedStream`.
 This type defines only stateful transformation on it.
-So, for this reason we say that grouping is the precondition to stateless transformations.
+So, for this reason we say that grouping is the precondition to stateful transformations.

-However, if we want to change the key of the grouped information, we can use the `groupBy`
+Moreover, if we want to group a stream using an information other than the messages' keys, we can use the `groupBy` transformation:
-transformation:

 ```scala
 val purchasedByFirstLetter: KGroupedStream[String, Product] =